 The centre mark is indicated at the midpoint of the halfway line.
-A circle with a radius of 0.75 m is marked around it. (replaces: A circle with a radius of 9.15 m (10 yds) is marked around it.)
+A circle with a radius of 0.75 m for KidSize and TeenSize and 1.5 m for AdultSize is marked around it. (replaces: A circle with a radius of 9.15 m (10 yds) is marked around it.)